meekrosoft/fff/README.md

     	ASSERT_EQ(name, DISPLAY_output_message_arg0_val);
     }

-There is no more magic here, the <tt>FAKE_VOID_FUNC1</tt> works as in the previous example.
-The "1" defines the number of arguments that the function takes, and the macro arguments following the function name defines the argument type (a char pointer in this example).
+There is no more magic here, the <tt>FAKE_VOID_FUNC</tt> works as in the previous example.
+The number of arguments that the function takes is calculated, and the macro arguments following the function name defines the argument type (a char pointer in this example).

 A variable is created for every argument in the form